pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 will have the bare minimum elements needed to be installable into a Python environment.

 :::{todo}
-1. Is it clear where to add commands? bash vs. Python console Bash vs. Zsh is different
+1. Is it clear where to add commands?
+Bash vs. Python console Bash vs. Zsh is different
 2. Does this lesson run as expected on windows and mac?
 3. ADD: note about what makes something "package worthy", with a common misconception being that a package should be production-ready code that's valuable to a broad audience. this may not be a pervasive misconception in Python, but a quick break-out with an explanation of what a package can consist of would be helpful.